NicolasHug/nicolashug.github.io/about.md

 The goal of my PhD was to study the empirical behaviour of analogical classifiers (somewhat related to k-NN classifiers) and to exhibit some of their theoretical properties.
-I was supervised by [Henri Prade](https://www.irit.fr/~Henri.Prade/), [Gilles Richard](https://www.irit.fr/~Gilles.Richard/), and Mathieu Serrurier.
+My supervisors were [Henri Prade](https://www.irit.fr/~Henri.Prade/), [Gilles Richard](https://www.irit.fr/~Gilles.Richard/), and Mathieu Serrurier.
 Two of my main publications so far are: